 # cp target/release/alacritty /usr/local/bin # cp Alacritty.desktop ~/.local/share/applications

-5. Next install the manual pages using following command.
+5. Next, install the manual pages using the following command.

 # gzip -c alacritty.man | sudo tee /usr/local/share/man/man1/alacritty.1.gz > /dev/null